 The Entrepreneurial Zeitgeist – how will you establish this in your organisation?

 Silicon Valley made entrepreneurship the popular kid on the block.
 Now everyone wants to be an entrepreneur.
 However, fact and feeling are two different things.
 While most of us want to be entrepreneurs, studies show that only 7% actually end up being successful ones.

 However, if we begin to promote intrapreneurship within our organisation, we get to identify who our high-potential employees are and also the future leaders of the company.

 If we think about it closely, would Steve Jobs have been able to build Apple into the giant that it is today Steve Wozniak?
 When we talk about growth, we have to account for pieces of the business that aren’t doing so well or ones that could do better and then reach out to people with entrepreneurial who can think creatively and come up with innovative solutions.
 And intrapreneurship enables this.

 Thinking outside the box- are you just talking the talk and not walking the walk?

-Promoting intrapreneurship within an organization builds an entrepreneurial culture within the organization.
-This is extremely relevant today as organizational culture demands that we enable forward and creative thinkers who not only help organizations keep up with their growth path but also helps the organization become a leader.
+Promoting intrapreneurship within an organisation builds an entrepreneurial culture within the organisation.
+This is extremely relevant today as organisational culture demands that we enable forward and creative thinkers who not only help organisations keep up with their growth path but also helps the organisation become a leader.